-I know Christmas is over, and it’s only Thursday, but I happened to run across one more very interesting variation on All I Want for Christmas Is You.
+I know Christmas is over but I happened to run across one more very interesting variation on All I Want for Christmas Is You.
 No fancy visuals with this one.
 It’s all about the words and music, with a mash-up of Mariah’s hit and another unlikely hit of another decade that fits it surprisingly well.

 Watch from the beginning, or see the previous post.